 A simple three digit number can tell a whole lot about a person’s monetary situation.

-Your credit score can have a tremendous impact on your purchasing power and financial reputation.
+Your credit score can have a tremendous impact on your purchasing power and financial reputation, especially a good credit score.
 For those who do not know, a credit score is a numerical expression that represents the overall creditworthiness of an individual.
-In short, it's important.
+In short, it’s important.

 Additionally, insurance companies, landlords, and government organizations will examine credit scores before doing business with other parties.
 The “better” your score is, the better your chances are of being approved for whatever you are trying to do.